Mikopet/homeworks/README.md

 If we need aggregated value from the data, like the deviation one, sure we need to read them all.
 But have a chance to make some anomaly detection too, to exclude bad measures.

+#### Final thoughts
+That was fun to attend in this task.
+I hope you like my product even if my design mistakes was questionable.

+Not my proudest work, but I hope you will see my knowledge with the solution I gave and you will give me a good judgement about that :-)

+I added Mira as project collaborator, but please provide me more names if needed!

 [1]: ./blob/master/TECHNICAL-DOCUMENTATION.md